Bachelor of Arts in Music

 Our undergraduate program combines music history, theory, composition and performance.
-As a music major, you'll take two years of theory and training in musicianship skills, and three semesters of music history.
+As a music major, you'll take one to two years of theory and training in musicianship skills, and three semesters of music history.
 You'll participate in university ensembles and take electives chosen from a broad selection of topics.
 If you wish to focus on a particular area, you may enroll in one of five specialized tracks: composition, cultural studies, history, performance or musical theater performance.

 Music is thriving at Brandeis.
 We have an award-winning faculty comprised of composers, scholars, instrumentalists, vocalists and conductors who will give you individualized attention.
 We've got a state-of-the-art music center with 30 pianos (in addition to the one Leonard Bernstein played as a child!), an electro-acoustic studio and a large collection of historical instruments, including a French double harpsichord, a cornamuse and Renaissance flutes.

 When you're not studying or practicing, you'll have a front-row seat to hear the renowned Lydian String Quartet.
 And you'll have myriad opportunities to perform with others—whether your thing is world music, early music, jazz, improv, choral, chamber music or orchestra.

 In keeping with the Brandeis commitment to social justice, we see and teach music as a shared human experience, and a way of understanding others, creating a sense of community, and fostering cross-cultural appreciation.

 The two-semester Senior Project in Music is your opportunity to complete a thesis, musical performance or composition (or some combination) that is appropriate to the track you’re enrolled in.
 In all cases, the project must include written work.